-Not only ordinary people but also sages and representatives of the authorities, celebrities, scientists revered her as the embodiment of the Divine Mother and came to worship her.
+Not only ordinary people but also sages and representatives of the authorities, celebrities, and scientists revered her as the embodiment of the Divine Mother and came to worship her.
 By the seventies, her devotees numbered in the millions, including thousands from the West.
-To her surprisingly attracted not only people but also stray dogs, goats, snakes.
+To her surprisingly attracted not only people but also stray dogs, goats, and snakes.
 Her unconditional love also extended to flowers and various plants, and she definitely felt what they needed.

 Sri Anandamayi Ma – Mahasamadhi

 Until the end of her days, despite her advanced age, Anandamayi Ma continued to travel throughout India and give teachings, remaining, according to her followers, a flying bird.
 On August 27, 1982, Anandamayi Ma, immersed in Mahasamadhi, left her body in the city of Dehradun.

 Indira Gandhi and many people came to her funeral from all over the world.
 A white marble temple (Samadhi Temple) was erected at the burial site of the body of the Great Saint Anandamayi Ma, which is now a sacred place for spiritually seeking people.

 One day, when Ma was doing Satsang at Kashi Ashram, one of her Bengali disciples asked her – Mother, I pray to my Deity and ask for something.
 But it seems that God is cruel.
 What are the means to make prayer more effective?